 In today's times, it pays to be practical.
-While improving your vision is priceless, the cost of LASIK and what is included in that cost are legitimate factors to consider both in your decisions to have LASIK or another refractive surgery procedure and in your selection of an eye surgeon to perform the procedure best suited to your eyes and correction of your vision problems.
-In life you often get what we pay for, so making an informed decision about the true price of LASIK is always in our best interests.
+While improving your vision is priceless, the actual cost of LASIK and what is included in that cost are legitimate factors to consider both in your decisions to have LASIK or another refractive surgery procedure and in your selection of an eye surgeon to perform the procedure best suited to your eyes and correction of your vision problems.
+In life you often get what you pay for, so making an informed decision about the true price of LASIK is always in your best interest.

 Can You Afford the cost of LASIK or another vision correction procedure?

-While our discussion focuses on LASIK, many of the points we make can be applied to other laser eye and refractive surgery procedures.
-The industry generally quotes refractive eye surgery prices on a per eye basis, so if you are having both eyes operated on (not always necessary), you should double the cost (consumer tip: sometimes having LASIK on both eyes is not your best option if monovision is an options (please see our section on monovision below).
+While our discussion focuses on LASIK, many of the points we make can be applied to vision correction procedures.
+Most eye surgeons will typically quote LASIK and other vision correction prices on a per eye basis, so if you are having an operation on both eyes you should double the cost (consumer tip: sometimes having LASIK on both eyes is not your best option if monovision is an options (please see our section on monovision below).

 What Is the Price for LASIK in General?

-Prices for LASIK and vision correction surgeries can vary widely depending on your particular prescription, needs and what procedures and options you ultimately chose.
-Of course, if you live in a smaller city, you can expect that the cost of LASIK in a smaller city would be different from a larger metropolis due to higher leases and other costs of doing business in a particular city and state.
+Prices for LASIK and other laser vision correction surgeries can vary widely depending on your particular prescription, needs and what procedures and options you ultimately chose.
+Of course, if you live in a smaller city, you can expect that the cost of LASIK is lower that a larger metropolis due to higher leases and other costs of doing business in a particular city and state.

-Tip: The primary issue concerning the cost of LASIK or any refractive eye surgery procedure is whether the fee advertised or quoted by the practice or doctor is all-inclusive (meaning that enhanced technologies are included) or limited in a way that additional fees for use of these advanced technologies will be added on.
+Consumer Pricing Tip: The primary issue concerning the cost of LASIK or any refractive eye surgery procedure is whether the fee advertised or quoted by the practice or doctor is all-inclusive (meaning that enhanced technologies are included) or limited in a way that additional fees for use of these advanced technologies will be added to the basic LASIK fee.

 Even where price may be a significant concern, with financing options offered by most practices, LASIK can be an affordable option for you.
-Many laser eye surgeons and practices are now offering interest fee financing (usually through a third party credit service).
+Many laser vision correction surgeons and practices are now offering interest fee financing (usually through a third party credit service).

 Beware of Low Cost Ads

-In most cases, probably not.
-Typically, only a very small percentage of the population would qualify for the cheap price specified in these types of discount ads: those who have very little or no astigmatism and need only a slight correction through laser vision surgery.
+In most cases, the answer is "No." Typically, only a very small percentage of the population would qualify for the cheap price specified in these types of discount ads: those who have very little or no astigmatism and need only a slight correction through laser vision surgery.

 In other words, the best candidates for these ads are people who technically may be slightly farsighted or nearsighted, but who might not even be considering LASIK.
 If you are one of those people who can pass the driving test without a prescription, you might be one of those people who qualify for the discounted price, but again that is no guarantee.